EladSharony/DiffMjStep/README.md

 ## Citation

-If you use this package in your research, we would appreciate citations to the following paper:
+If you use this package in your research, a citation would be appreciated:

 ```
  @software{DiffMujStep2024,